 There are three (3) major types of permanent insurance, let’s take a quick tour…

 2a.
 Whole Life

 This is lifetime coverage for most plans, as long as you pay the premiums!
 Premiums for some plans “level out” over time, premiums tend to be front-loaded early-on (you pay more when younger) but you under-pay for your coverage over time (you pay less as you get older).
 For other plans, you have a guaranteed payment-period and once your premiums are paid, that’s it, you’re done and you can keep the coverage.

-- All whole life plans build up a cash value over time.
+- Whole life builds up a cash value over time.

 - Some whole life policies pay a dividend (participating life insurance).
-Policyholders are usually encouraged to reinvest the dividends paid into the cash value (CV) of the policy, and use the dollars to purchase additional, paid-up insurance.
+Policyholders are usually encouraged to reinvest the dividends paid into the cash value (CV) of the policy; dollars to purchase additional, paid-up insurance.

 - Once whole life coverage has been issued, it cannot be revoked or reduced or cancelled unless there is a non-payment of fraud involved.

 - If you cancel your whole life policy – you’ll likely get what is called the cash surrender value (CSV) – which is really a refund in premium overpayments.